本ブログは観光業、企業接待、留学生対応等で英語案内が必要ながら、多忙で準備に時間をかけられない方々の為にすぐに使える情報を分かりやすく解説しています。

 - Q8: What is that straw rope (Shimenawa) around the tree for?

-- A: It’s like spiritual “Keep Out” tape.
-It marks that a spirit resides in that tree and that it’s a sacred space.
+- A: It’s like a spiritual ”Keep Out” tape.
+It marks a boundary showing that a spirit resides in that tree.

 - Q9: Do the priests and shrine maidens live here?

 - A: No, they usually commute.
-After work, they go home, change into casual clothes, and watch Netflix just like us!
+After work, they go home, change into casual clothes, and watch TV just like us!

 - Q10: Why do Japanese people say they aren’t religious but still visit shrines?